Teodor97/RefApp/README.md

-# FunApp
+# RefApp
-Demo app with jokes and funny images
+E-commerce for refrigerators and stuff!